 Interview older relatives to help fill in the blank spaces in your family tree chart and family group sheet.
 It also provides an opportunity to discover your family member's stories and memories.
 If possible, record interviews using audio or video devices.
 Additionally, these relatives may possess important documents such as photographs, birth certificates, family Bibles, etc.

 The U.S. Census, which is available using either HeritageQuest or Ancestry.com, is accessible in the library.
-The U.S. Census attempts to include most Americans in the population schedule counts from 1790 through the present.
-Census records list family members as a group and includes personal data.
-Some examples of information found in the census are: heads of household, age, members of a house, place of birth, addresses, and immigration data.
+The U.S. Census attempts to include most Americans in the population schedule counts from 1790 through 1940*.
+Census records list family members as a group and include personal data.
+Some examples of information found in the census are: heads of household, ages, members of a house, places of birth, addresses, and immigration data.
 For privacy reasons, the U.S. Census closes population schedules for 72 years.
-Current records available to search range from 1790-1940.

 Always list and cite your sources using titles, page numbers, and dates in a notebook.
-This will help save time in future researches.
+This will help save time in future searches.

 These tutorials will help you begin your family history research.